 - If you are a college student whose permanent home is outside Georgia, you don't need to register your car in the state; however, you do need to make sure that your home state registration is current.

 I'm a new Georgia resident.
 How do I register my vehicle?

 Go to a Department of Driver Services office to transfer your driver's license.
 Then, with your temporary driver's license in hand, you can visit your County Tax Commissioner's Office to register and title your car.
-You'll need to fill out an application for a title and license plate, present proof of insurance, and pay for your registration and title in cash, check or money order.
+There you'll need to:

 How do I transfer a license plate from one car to another?

 Visit your County Tax Commissioner's Office within 30 days of purchasing or acquiring a new vehicle.
 You'll pay $5 to transfer the license plate and $18 to transfer the title in your name once the Title Ad Valorem Tax is paid.

 How do I change the name or address on my registration?